TheWidlarzGroup/react-native-video/API.md

-maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1 minBackBufferMemoryReservePercent | number | The percentage of available app memory at which during startup the back buffer will be disabled, between 0 and 1 minBufferMemoryReservePercent | number | The percentage of available app memory to keep in reserve that prevents buffer from using it, between 0 and 1
+maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1 minBackBufferMemoryReservePercent | number | The percentage of available app memory at which during startup the back buffer will be disabled, between 0 and 1 minBufferMemoryReservePercent | number | The percentage of available app memory to keep in reserve that prevents buffer from using it, between 0 and 1 minAvailableMemoryToEnableBackBuffer | number | The amount of memory the device must have to allow the usage of back-buffer

 This prop should only be set when you are setting the source, changing it after the media is loaded will cause it to be reloaded.